Pfizer says its COVID-19 vaccine protects younger teens

 "We share the urgency to expand the use of our vaccine," Pfizer CEO Albert Bourla said in a statement.
 He expressed "the hope of starting to vaccinate this age group before the start of the next school year" in the United States.

 Pfizer isn't the only company seeking to lower the age limit for its vaccine.
-Results also are expected soon from a U.S. study of Moderna's vaccine in 12- to 17-year-olds.
+Results also are expected by the middle of this year from a U.S. study of Moderna's vaccine in 12- to 17-year-olds.

 But in a sign that the findings were promising, the FDA already allowed both companies to begin U.S. studies in children 11 and younger, working their way to as young as 6-month-old.